proof-ladders/protocol-ladder/README.md

 ```
 Model features:
  * attacker: active/passive    // whether the attacker is active or passive
- * sessions: bounded/unbounded // whether there is a bounded or unbounded number of possible session
+ * sessions: n/∞ // whether there is a bounded (precise number n) or unbounded number (∞) of possible session
- * agents: bounded/unbounded //  there is a bounded or unbounded number of agents
+ * agents: n/∞ //  there is a bounded or unbounded number of agents
  * compromises: none/LTK/EK/EK+LTK
   // LTK means that there is only long term key compromise
   // EK means that there is only only ephemeral key compromise